-Advisory group means a group of people convened by a local authority for the purpose of providing advice or information that is not a committee or subcommittee.
+Advisory group means a group of people convened by a local authority or community board for the purpose of providing advice or information that is not a committee or subcommittee.
 These standing orders do not apply to such groups.
 This definition also applies to workshops, working parties, working group, panels, forums, portfolio groups, briefings and other similar bodies.